 - request a specific sum of money, usually with a detailed budget, for accomplishing the project.

 The Principal Investigator (PI), or the Project Director (PD), is the lead person in the development of the proposal and the implementation of the award.
 They are held responsible by both the sponsor and the University for the project both for the technical implementation of the project and financially.
-They are also responsible for initiating the dialogue with their chair and dean or supervisor and budget unit head about their project and the use of university resources including their time.
+They are also responsible for initiating the dialogue with their chair and dean or supervisor and budget unit head about their project and the use of university resources including their time from the outset.

 Students as Grant Beneficiaries

 Occasionally a funding opportunity becomes available whereby a Gallaudet University student will be the beneficiary of a federal grant.
 This typically takes the form of a dissertation fellowship grant which is issued to Gallaudet University on behalf of that student either in their name and the name of a university official or in the name of their faculty advisor.